One of my favourite science experiments ever and a great way to learn all about air pressure.

 STEP3 - Now you're ready to rock n roll.
 The challenge is to blow the balloon up.
 Simple?
 Give it a try!
 You can blow as hard as you like but you won't be able to blow the balloon up much!

 STEP4 - Here's the secret!
 Use your scissors to make a small hole in the bottom of the bottle!
 Now try again!
 Your balloon should puff right up!

 This one's all to do with air pressure.
 When you start to blow up the balloon, of course it gets bigger.

 There's the same amount of air in the bottle but less and less space for it so the pressure builds up and you can't blow hard enough to inflate the balloon.

-Copyright 2008-2018 - Sublime Science - All Rights Reserved - Registered in England and Wales, Number 6680269 Registered Address: The Sublime Science Lab (Unit4) Fernleigh Business Park, Blaby Rd, Enderby, Leicester LE19 4AQ - Call: 0845 508 5387 or 0116 380 0750
+Copyright 2008-2022 - Sublime Science - All Rights Reserved - Registered in England and Wales, Company Number 6680269.
+Registered Address: The Sublime Science Lab (Unit4) Fernleigh Business Park, Blaby Rd, Enderby, Leicester LE19 4AQ - Call: 0116 380 0750